14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 - Wall pushes

 - Do some superhero poses.
 (It may sound silly, but give it a try.
-I’m a firm believer in lighthearted fun and laughter as medicine for our souls and minds.
+I believe in lighthearted fun and laughter as medicine for our souls and minds.
 Laughter is one of the best stress-relievers.)

 2. Travel To The Past.

 Looking through old photo albums from trips, family events, and other special occasions always helps ease my mind since it takes me back to those happy moments.
-This is one of the simplest stress relievers for women that I use and I encourage you to give it a try.
+This is one of the simplest stress relievers I use for women, and I encourage you to try it.

-Recalling positive memories is an easy but powerful way to release tension, also old pictures and mementos remind us that things will change, and this stress will pass.
+Recalling positive memories is an easy but powerful way to release tension.
+Old pictures and mementos also remind us that things will change, and this stress will pass.

-DIY Idea: I created a vacation memory box and have a collection of sentimental things I’ve collected on trips from seashells to postcards, fridge magnets, plane tickets, show tickets, and other memorabilia.
+💡DIY Idea: I created a vacation memory box with sentimental things I’ve collected on trips, from seashells to postcards, fridge magnets, plane tickets, show tickets and other memorabilia.

 If you’re not creative, pick up a decorative box from a dollar or hobby store.
 Opening that box will be an instant happiness booster since it brings back special and unforgettable memories.